 Karnak Temple was my favorite.
 It was once connected to the Temple of Luxor with the Avenue of the Sphinxes and when you enter the temple, you walk through the remains of that Avenue.

-There are 134 columns, each column is 97 foot tall and weighs 323 tonnes.
+There are 134 columns, each column is 97 feet tall and weighs 323 tonnes.
 You’ll notice that at the top of the pillars, next to the walkway, the leaves are open.
 This represents the Papyrus nearest to the Nile.
 When you walk further away from the walkway, the leaves of the Papyrus as the tops are closed.
 I love the tiny details of everything in Egypt!
 Don’t forget to turn anti-clockwise 6 times for good luck around the scarab!

 There are cafés inside this temple by the lake and beyond all the hustle, taking a moment to sit here with a drink if you would like.
 In the heat of Egypt, it’s important to take your time and drink plenty.
 Grab shade every chance you get as well!

 Top Tip: a lot of the temple is closed off to the public, but for a small baksheesh, the guards will let you see forbidden parts!

 Opening hours are from 6am – 5pm, tickets cost £150EGP (£6.50), and photography is free.
 Tripods are allowed but tickets are £20EGP (£1).